stanislavbrtna/SDA_base_sdl2/README.md

 ### Typical setup
 Currently there is no Windows version, I tried compiling it with cygwin and SDL2 and it was sort-of working, but unusable due to file read/write errors.
 Just use Linux.

+### Compiling this SDA_OS base with emscripten
+The SDL2 SDA_OS base can now be compiled with emscripten for running in the web browser.
+It is currently work in progress.
+You can try it with: (You will need working emscripten on your system.)

+    make sim_emcc

 ### Writing applications for SDA_OS
 If you want to develop applications for the SDA_OS, you can start with [SDA_OS readme](https://github.com/stanislavbrtna/SDA_OS/blob/master/README.md) and [SVS readme](https://github.com/stanislavbrtna/svs-script/blob/master/SYNTAX.md).
 You can also look at applications in SDA apps repository.